Lift your mood with lavender

 2. Now for the practical bit.
 Your kefir culture has likely arrived in a small pot of semi-skimmed milk ready to do its stuff.
 Or it may have arrived in a small bag with just a few spoonfuls of kefir liquid.
 It may be small enough to fit into a teaspoon, or large enough to fill a dessert spoon.
 (But please keep it away from direct contact with metal – it doesn’t like it.)
 Say hello to your culture, put it in a plastic or glass pot, and add approx 150 ml milk: semi-skimmed, whole or goat’s milk.
 (Note, illustrations here show a larger quantity than you’ll likely start off making.)

 3. Rest a lid lightly on top of the pot – kefir needs to breathe, while protecting it from its environment.
-Put the pot somewhere reasonably warm – the kitchen may well be warm enough, but depending on where you live, you might choose to place it by a radiator, warm pipes or other heat source.
+Put the pot somewhere reasonably warm – the kitchen may well be warm enough, but depending on where you live, you might choose to place it by a radiator, warm pipes, or in an airing cupboard.
 The ideal temperature range is probably around 21ºC or 70ºF.

 4. Wait.
-In approx 24 hours it will look like the picture below.
+In approx 24 hours or more – it could take up to two to three days – it will look like the picture below.
 Note the little lines of whey down the sides of the jar.
 Depending on temperature, size of culture and volume of milk, it may look less cultured than this, or more.
 If left longer it could separate completely between curds and whey.
 It would also have a correspondingly strong, almost cheesy taste.

 5. Pour the kefir mixture into a plastic sieve over a bowl or container.
 Gently push the kefir mix to and fro with a plastic spoon or spatula to encourage it through the sieve.
 Use a scooping action to avoid squashing the culture too much (though it’s quite elastic).
 Make sure you’ve got all the kefir and more importantly the culture out of your original pot.
 Avoid having metal come into contact with the culture itself.
 I’ve never tested this, but over time it could distress the culture and make it less viable.
 (However, later, if you make a kefir smoothie or add it to your cereal, it’ll be fine to use metal utensils.)

 6. Keep sieving gently.
-Soon you’ll see the cute or messy culture (depending on how you view it) sitting in the bottom of the sieve.
+Soon you’ll see the culture sitting in the bottom of the sieve.
 Your culture may be in one or more pieces.

 Meanwhile, enjoy your kefir straight from the fridge, or follow the recipe suggestions below.